Why Some Companies Do Not Split Their Stock

-Berkshire Hathaway [NYSE: BRK]
+Berkshire Hathaway – BRK

 Warren Buffett’s company is perhaps the best example of a company that rarely shows a desire to split its shares of stock.
-At the end of July 2018, Class A shares were trading at more than $303,000 a piece.
+At the end of July 2018, Class A shares were trading at more than $303,000 apiece.
 You read that right.
-But Class B shares, which are more available to everyday investors, are trading at around $200.
+But Class B shares, which are more available to everyday investors, were trading at around $200.
 Class B shares don’t have the same voting rights as Class A shares and were essentially created as a compromise between Buffett, who did not want to split shares, and investors who wanted to be able to purchase shares at a reasonable price.

 The company split Class B shares 50-1 in 2010 but has never split Class A shares.

 One of the main reasons a company might split its stock is to expand its shareholder base.
 A split will make shares more affordable for more people, and some companies prefer to avoid seeing their shares concentrated on a small group of people.
 When shares are spread among more people, an individual can sell most or all of their shares without it having a meaningful impact on the share price.
-More shares also allow for greater liquidity—that is, shares become easier to buy and sell when there are more on the market.
+More shares also allow for greater liquidity — that is, shares become easier to buy and sell when there are more on the market.

 When shares become very expensive, the spread between the “bid” price and the “ask” price can be quite large, thus making trading of stocks harder.

 Some companies will split shares simply as a way of getting people to believe share values are rising.
-An investor may see a company split shares and assume that the company is doing quite well, and is thus worth investing in.
+An investor may see a company split shares and assume that the company is doing quite well, and thus is worth investing in.